-If we have to change the behavior of an object based on it’s state, we can have a state variable in the Object and use if-else condition block to perform different actions based on the state.
-State pattern is used to provide a systematic and lose-coupled way to achieve this through Context and State implementations.
+If we have to change the behavior of an object based on its state, we can have a state variable in the Object and use if-else condition block to perform different actions based on the state.
+State pattern is used to provide a systematic and loosely coupled way to achieve this through Context and State implementations.

 Check out State Pattern post for implementation details with example program.

 Visitor pattern is used when we have to perform an operation on a group of similar kind of Objects.
 With the help of visitor pattern, we can move the operational logic from the objects to another class.

 For example, think of a Shopping cart where we can add a different type of items (Elements), when we click on the checkout button, it calculates the total amount to be paid.
 Now we can have the calculation logic in item classes or we can move out this logic to another class using visitor pattern.
 Let’s implement this in our example of a visitor pattern.
 Check out Visitor Pattern post for implementation details.